Childhood Immunisations

 Immunisation is important to protect children from serious and often life-threatening diseases.
 It not only helps protect individual children but also protects the broader community by minimising the spread of disease.

-Your doctor may recommend additional vaccines which may not be covered by the government.
+Your doctor may recommend additional vaccines which may not be funded by the government.

 Catch-up vaccination schedules

-If your child has missed one of their scheduled vaccinations, you should be able to get them up to date again through a catch-up schedule (other than rotavirus as explained above).
-Talk to your GP or immunisation provider to find out if your child needs any catch-up vaccinations, to plan a schedule and update your child’s records if need be.
+If your child has missed any of their scheduled immunisations, we can get them up to date by developing a catch-up schedule (other than rotavirus as explained above).
+Talk to your GP or immunisation provider to find out if your child needs any catch-up vaccinations, to plan a schedule and update your child’s records as required.

 What if your child is unwell?